CitrineInformatics/community-tools/web_ui_examples/03_data_views.md

 ![Select dataset](fig/22_select_dataset.png "Select dataset")

 You have the option to search for specific datasets and select the relevant ones by clicking the boxes on the left.
 The UI will display how many PIF records are in each dataset.
 After you have selected at least one dataset, the "NEXT" button at the top will turn blue and clicking it will take you to the next page.
-For now, click on "My Datasets" and try to find the example dataset that you created.
+For now, click on "My Datasets" and try to find the example dataset that you created with the Strehlow and Cook subset data.

 ### Select columns
 ![Select columns](fig/23_select_columns.png "Select columns")

 From the datasets, Citrination will extract the chemical formula and properties that appear, along with the number of PIF records that have each property (though not how the counts correspond).
 You have to select at least one of the properties to be a column in your View, and the "Include All" button is a shortcut for selecting everything.
-After you've selected the desired columns, which should be all of them, the "NEXT" button will be enabled, taking you to the next page.
+After you've selected the desired columns, which should be all of them in this example, the "NEXT" button will be enabled, taking you to the next page.

 ### View summary
 ![View summary](fig/24_view_summary.png "View summary")